All articles

 Fabric Selection

-Fabric selection is one of the highlights of the consultation, and your consultant will personally guide you through your options with care.
+Fabric selection is one of the highlights of the consultation, and your consultant will personally guide you through your options.
 Our collection consists of over 3,000 beautiful fabrics, all with a variety of weights, textures and patterns.
 You’ll be invited to see and feel them to make your decision, and your consultant will offer advice and suggestions throughout to ensure you feel confident in your selections.

 Key considerations include: